 Hackers target Japanese politicians with new MirrorStealer malware

-A hacking group tracked as MirrorFace had been targeting Japanese politicians for weeks before the House of Councilors election in July 2022, using a previously undocumented credentials stealer named ‘MirrorStealer.’
-The campaign was discovered by ESET, whose analysts report they could piece together evidence thanks to operational mistakes made by the hackers that left traces behind.
-The hackers deployed the new information-stealing malware along with the group’s signature backdoor, LODEINFO, which communicated with a C2 server known to belong to APT10 infrastructure.
+Analysts from ESET are reporting on a cybercrime group known as MirrorFace, which had been observed targeting Japanese politicians in the weeks prior to the July House of Councilors election.
+The group was using a previously undocumented credentials stealer named ‘MirrorStealer.’
+The ESET analysts said they were able to “piece together evidence thanks to operational mistakes made by the hackers that left traces behind.”
+The criminals used a new information-stealing malware in combination with its “signature backdoor,” LODEINFO, which communicated with a C2 server known to belong to APT10 infrastructure.

 Crooks use HTML smuggling to spread QBot malware via SVG files

-Researchers at Talos have uncovered a phishing campaign that distributes QBot malware using a technique that leverages Scalable Vector Graphics (SVG) images embedded in HTML email attachments.
-HTML smuggling as it is known, is a highly evasive technique for malware delivery that leverages legitimate HTML5 and JavaScript features.
-Malicious payloads are delivered via encoded strings in an HTML attachment or webpage, and the malicious HTML code is generated within the browser on the target device which is already inside the security perimeter of the victim’s network.
+Researchers at Talos have uncovered a phishing campaign that distributes QBot malware using a technique that “leverages Scalable Vector Graphics (SVG) images embedded in HTML email attachments.”
+According to Security Affairs, HTML smuggling as it is known, is a malware delivery technique that uses legitimate HTML5 and JavaScript features.
+Payloads are delivered via encoded strings in an HTML attachment or webpage, and the malicious HTML code is generated within the browser on the target device which is already inside the security perimeter of the victim’s network.

 FBI charges 6, seizes domains linked to DDoS-for-hire service platforms

-The U.S. Department of Justice (DoJ) on Wednesday announced the seizure of 48 domains that offered to perform distributed denial-of-service (DDoS) attacks on behalf of other threat actors, effectively lowering the barrier to entry for malicious activity.
+The U.S. Department of Justice (DoJ) has announced the seizure of 48 domains offering to perform distributed denial-of-service (DDoS) attacks for other threat actors – a technique that significantly powers the barrier to entry for cybercrime.
 The six defendants have been charged with running various booter (or stresser) services, as well as violating the computer fraud and abuse act.
 These websites, although claimed to provide testing services to assess the resilience of a paying customer’s web infrastructure, and are believed to have targeted several victims in the U.S. and elsewhere, such as educational institutions, government agencies, and gaming platforms.

 LEGO BrickLink bugs let hackers hijack accounts, breach servers

-Security analysts have discovered two API security vulnerabilities in BrickLink.com, LEGO Group’s official second-hand and vintage marketplace for LEGO bricks.
-BrickLink is the world’s largest online community of LEGO fans, with over a million registered members.
-Two API security issues discovered by Salt Security could have allowed an attacker to take over members’ accounts, access and steal personally identifiable information (PII) stored on the platform, or even gain access to internal production data and compromise internal servers.
-The first one is a cross-site scripting (XSS) flaw in the “Find Username” dialog box of the coupon search section, the second flaw was located on the “Upload to Wanted List” page, where users can upload XML lists containing LEGO parts they wish to find and purchase.
+Analysts at Salt Security have discovered two API security vulnerabilities in BrickLink.com, which is the official second-hand and vintage marketplace for LEGO bricks, and is the world’s largest online community of LEGO fans, with over a million registered members.
+The two API issues could have allowed an attacker to take over members’ accounts, access and steal personally identifiable information (PII) stored on the platform, or even gain access to internal production data and compromise internal servers.”
+The first vulnerability is a cross-site scripting (XSS) flaw in the “Find Username” dialog box loctated in the coupon search section, while the second flaw was located on the “Upload to Wanted List” page, in whihc users upload XML lists containing LEGO parts they are in search of.

 Thanks to this week’s episode sponsor, Fortra